4paradigm/OpenMLDB/docs/en/maintain/perf_guide.md

 # Performance Tuning Guide

-The cluster's read and write operations may encounter performance issues.
+The cluster's read-and-write operations may encounter performance issues.
 This document will introduce how to monitor and tune performance.
 First, it is necessary to identify the performance bottleneck of the cluster through monitoring, and then optimize based on the bottleneck.

 ## Metric Collection